Cuttlefish are Smart and Charming

 Attached to their heads, cuttlefish have eight arms, plus two larger tentacles that have strong suckers they use to catch food, from shrimp to fish and even crabs.
 They can break down shells with bird-like beaks hidden from view.

-I have spent time learning to tell the difference between them and their cousins the squid.
-I like to scuba dive, and I want to be able to ID a cuttlefish in the sea, swimming free, when I see it.
-I also hope that us human animals can stop pulling them out of the oceans and their natural habitats for food.
+I like to scuba dive, and a cuttle fish is at the top of the list of animals I hope to see soon and often, swimming free in the wild.
+I also hope that us human animals can stop pulling these amazing creatures out of the oceans and their natural habitats for food.